Different Types Of Sterns Used For Ships

-When we look at the stern of a ship, we often wonder as to why do ships have various types of aft end structures and what’s the purpose of each one of them.
+When we look at the stern of a ship, we often wonder why ships have various types of aft end structures and what’s the purpose of each one of them.

 - It should be designed to provide low resistance

-- The stern designed must avoid vibrations.
+- The stern design must avoid vibrations.

 Common Types of Ship’s Sterns

-Basically, the sterns can be broadly classified into the following –
+The sterns can be broadly classified into the following –

 - Elliptical Stern